 For everything else on Battlefield 2042, keep reading on and keep this page bookmarked for future updates.

-Battlefield 2042 will launch on 22 October 2021 for PC, PS4, PS5, Xbox One and Xbox Series X. However, the PS4 and Xbox One versions will have smaller maps compared to the others, with a 64-player cap on multiplayer matches compared to the maximum 128-player count on other platforms.
+Battlefield 2042 is set to launch on PC, PS4, PS5, Xbox One and Xbox Series X. However, the PS4 and Xbox One versions will have smaller maps compared to the others, with a 64-player cap on multiplayer matches compared to the maximum 128-player count on other platforms.

 The standard edition of Battlefield 2041 will cost $59.99/£59.99 on Xbox One and PS4, and £49.99 for PC.
 For the Xbox Series X or PS5 version, you’ll have to pay $69.99/£69.99.

 There will also be a Gold Edition that includes early access to game launch, one-year pass to the premium tier battle pass and various cross-gen cosmetic bundles.
 The Gold Edition will cost $89.99/£79.99 on PC, and $99.99/£89.99 on the remaining platforms.

 And finally there will be an Ultimate Edition, which features all of the perks of the Gold Edition as well as an official digital artbook, exclusive soundtrack and a Midnight Ultimate cosmetic bundle.
 The Ultimate Edition will cost $109.99/£99.99 on PC, and $119.99/£109.99 on console.